Codecademy/docs/content/swiftui/concepts/views/terms/vstack/vstack.md

 ---
 Title: 'VStack'
-Description: 'The VStack view is a layout container where elements, or subviews, are arranged in a vertical line (top-to-bottom).
+Description: 'The VStack view is a layout container where elements, or subviews, are arranged in a vertical line (top-to-bottom).'
-'
 Subjects:
   - 'Mobile Development'
   - 'Computer Science'